From Discovery to Potential Cash Flow

 Empire Mine Property

 In April 2015, ExGen Resources earned a 100 percent interest in the 1,837-acre Empire Mine property located five kilometers away from Mackay, Idaho.
-Also during 2015, ExGen optioned the property to Phoenix Global Mining Ltd, an AIM-listed mining company focused on base and precious metal development in North America.
-Since then, Phoenix has spent in excess of $10 million on the Empire Mine property and will fund 100% of all expenditures until the start of construction.
-Until that time, ExGen holds a 20 percent carried interest and a 2.5% NSR.
+During 2015, ExGen optioned the property to Phoenix Global Mining Ltd, an AIM-listed mining company focused on base and precious metal development in North America.
+Since then, Phoenix has spent in excess of $20 million on the Empire Mine property and is required to fund 100 percent of all expenditures until the start of construction.
+Until that time, ExGen holds a 20 percent carried interest and a 2.5 percent NSR.

 From 1995 to 1997, Cambior Exploration USA Inc. completed 7,350 meters of drilling at the AP pit area.
 A historical estimate was internally created by Cambior’s geologist in 1996-1997.
-The resource was focused on the AP pit area and used a 0.15% copper cut-off.
-The resource outlined an indicated resource of 18.23 million tons copper oxide grading 0.49% copper, 0.19% zinc, 13.5 g/t silver and 0.51g/t gold with an additional 9.65 million tons of material grading 0.29% copper and 0.31% zinc with no precious metals.
+The resource was focused on the AP pit area and used a 0.15 percent copper cut-off.
+The resource outlined an indicated resource of 18.23 million tons copper oxide grading 0.49 percent copper, 0.19 percent zinc, 13.5 g/t silver and 0.51g/t gold with an additional 9.65 million tons of material grading 0.29 percent copper and 0.31 percent zinc with no precious metals.

 Additionally, Cambior determined that the deposit was amenable to mining by open pit methods with a relatively low strip ratio.
 However, Cambior relinquished the property in 1999 due to low commodity prices and other financial commitments.

-As part of the exploration and development work on the property, Phoenix has conducted an extensive stepout drill program.
+As part of the exploration and development work on the property, Phoenix has conducted an extensive step-out drill program.
 To date, the drilling has uncovered previously unknown mineralization to the east, west, and north of the Empire current resource boundary.
-Results from these regions included 4.6 meters of 1.53% copper, 3.0 meters of 2.85% copper and 12.2 meters of 0.95% copper.
-Work to upgrade the inferred resource also showed promising results including 5.9 meters of 1.11% copper, 7.0 meters of 1.21% copper and 17.8 meters of 1.19% copper, including 3.0 meters of 3.02% copper.
+Results from these regions included 4.6 meters grading 1.53 percent copper, three meters grading 2.85 percent copper and 12.2 meters grading 0.95 percent copper.
+Work to upgrade the inferred resource also showed promising results including 5.9 meters of 1.11 percent copper, seven meters of 1.21 percent copper and 17.8 meters of 1.19 percent copper, including three meters of 3.02 percent copper.

-Overall results from the exploration initiative demonstrated mineralization across 3.5 kilometers of strike length, with the current resource encompassed within 1.0 kilometer of that.
+Overall results from the exploration initiative demonstrated mineralization across 3.5 kilometers of strike length, with the current resource encompassed within one kilometer of the 3.5-kilometer strike length.

 Exploration is ongoing at the Empire mine project.
 Future initiatives include a drilling program at the Horseshoe claim block, pending approval from the US Forest Service.
 Through ongoing drilling and exploration programs, Phoenix Global and ExGen Resources are working towards completing an updated resource and a BFS for the property.
-The BFS is estimated to be completed by the end of 2019.
+The BFS is estimated to be completed in the next 12 months.

 Gordon Lake Property

-ExGen Resources owns 100 percent (free of any royalties) of the 1,505-acre Gordon Lake gold property located approximately 110 kilometers northeast of Yellowknife, NWT.
-In March 2018, ExGen optioned the Gordon Lake property to Phoenix, who can earn a 80 percent interest in the property.
-Upon Phoenix completing the earn in, ExGen would retain a 20 percent carried interest until starting construction and a 2.5% NSR.
+ExGen Resources owns 100 percent (free of any royalties) of the 1,505-acre Gordon Lake gold property located approximately 110 kilometers northeast of Yellowknife, Northwest Territories.

 Between 1987 and 1988, Aurum Geological Consultants Inc. completed a work program consisting of diamond drilling, line cutting, magnetic and VLF-EM surveys, mapping, prospecting and limited channel sampling for Pacific Trans-Ocean Resources Ltd. In 1988, a total of 5,261 meters of core drilling, with a reported core recovery rate between 95 to 100 percent, was completed on the Main, South and Union zones by Pacific Trans-Ocean.